alexyun0429/SilverLife-Metrics/README.md

 ## Usage

 1. **Navigation**: Use the hamburger menu to navigate between different floors.
-2. **Dashboard**: Gain a holistic view of all patients' health metrics in real-time.
+2. **Dashboard**: Gain a holistic real-time view of all patients' health metrics.
 3. **Patient Details**: Click on the "View More" button on a patient card to access detailed insights, including stress, HRV, sleep data, and a week-long health trend graph.